alancrisp/gif-api/README.md

 Application configuration is cached by default to the `data/cache/` directory unless development mode is enabled.
 To clear the cache, run the `composer clear-config-cache` command or run the script `php bin/clear-config-cache.php` directly.

-The application assumes development mode by default.
-This means caching is disabled by default and the Whoops error handler is also used.
+To run the application in development mode, use the `composer development-enable` command.
+This will disable config caching and enable the Whoops error handler.
+To disable development mode, use the `composer development-disable` command.

 ## Tests